Face The Storm

 Through love bombs, scholarships, and small business grants, we’re doing what others don’t: helping women get back on their feet, reignite their passions, and build legacies that will last longer than a bottle of ranch dressing at a family barbecue.

-So if you’re a woman who’s been knocked down, underfunded, or told you can’t—guess what?
-We’re here to tell you, yes you can, and here’s a little money to prove it.
+So if you’re a woman who’s been knocked down, underfunded, or told you can’t?
+Yes you can, and here’s a little money to prove it.

 -